exoplatform/exo-documentation/docs/GettingStarted.rst

 Manage Notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~

-By clicking on Manage Notifications, a new view is displayed that contains all notification you have in the
+By clicking on Manage Notifications, a new view is displayed that contains all kinds of notifications that are possible to receive in the
 digital workplace after a click on the arrow in front of **Manage notifications** label.

 |settings9|